facelessuser/coloraide/docs/src/markdown/advanced.md

     very transparent.
 Only through natural conversions do hues become achromatic.
 If a user has explicitly defined a hue, they need to use `normalize()` to force ColorAide to update powerless hues.

-    With all of this said, there are times when a user wants to force powerless hues, even when not explicitly defined.
-    In these cases ColorAide can enforce this behavior.
+    With all of this said, there are times when a user may want to force powerless hues, even when not explicitly defined, in these cases ColorAide can enforce this behavior.

 4. CSS also implements the idea of carrying forward undefined values during interpolation.
 Essentially, if a user specifies an undefined components, but interpolation is performed in a different color space, after conversion, if